audrasmi/RFFLSCAD/masks.scad.md

 `l`             | Length of mask.
 `r`             | Radius of the fillet.
 `align`         | Alignment of the mask.
 Use the `V_` constants from `constants.h`.
 Default: centered.
-`center`        | If true, centers vertically.
-If false, lift up to sit on top of the XY plane.
-Overrides `align`.

 **Example**: